krok-o/docs/content/_index.en.md

 # Krok Documentation

-This is the main site for all thing related to [Krok](https://github.com/krok-o/krok).
+This is the main site for all things related to [Krok](https://github.com/krok-o/krok).